Reason Why Triple H Has Made In-Ring Return So Early This Year Revealed

 Heading into WWE Survivor Series, Triple H has replaced Jason Jordan as the last member of Team Raw for the Men’s 5 0n 5 Traditional Elimination Match at the event.
 It will be his first televised match on WWE programming since WrestleMania 33, but he’s been working some matches on the recent European tour.
 A lot of people have been wondering why The Game was performing during those events in early November.

-During a recent interview, HHH revealed that the reason for his in-ring return is the illness that was going around WWE’s locker room that forced him to dust off his boots.
+During a recent interview, HHH revealed that the reason for his in-ring return was the illness that was going around WWE’s locker room that forced him to dust off his boots.
 The Game described it as WWE having to “over-deliver” for the fans because a major draw like Roman Reigns was out of action.
 However, his recent matches on the European tour shook off HHH’s ring rust to get back in the ring for WWE Survivor Series.

 An upcoming match between Jinder Mahal and Triple H is also being promoted for WWE’s India tour next month.
 Over the last few weeks, The King of Kings has really been stepping up to deliver for the fans during a European tour and on PPV.
 It’s a surprise for him to be featured on WWE television in November, but it could just be that the WWE Universe has adapted to Triple H’s limited schedule over the past few years.